vlall/MechBook/README.md

 Date  | Status  | Description
 ------------- | -------------|--------------
-July 21, 2015  | Fixed | "Cookies are not enabled on your browser.
+July 21, 2015  | Fixed | Make sure cookies are enabled, or you will run into this html error during login.
+"Cookies are not enabled on your browser.
 Please enable cookies in your browser preferences to continue."